You are here

 Program and Goal

 The purpose of the Graduate College’s (GC) Fellows Mentoring and Support Initiative is to expand outreach efforts to Diversifying Faculty in Higher Education in Illinois (DFI) and Abraham Lincoln (Lincoln) Fellowship recipients at UIC.
-The goal of this initiative is to provide DFI and Lincoln Fellows with career and personal mentoring, advice, and referral support from GC faculty and staff.
-Our aim is to decrease early departure from Ph.D. programs.
-The GC is another “home away from home” where Fellows can meet with trustworthy individuals and access various career development workshops and community building events.
-Our services and activities are designed to help students to negotiate the rigors and isolation of graduate study.
-Ms. Demetria Ward-Kato will serve as the contact person for both Lincoln and DFI fellows.
-Dr. Ford and other staff and faculty will serve as mentors in the GC.
+DFI and Lincoln Fellows have access to additional mentoring, advice, and referral support from GC faculty and staff.
+Fellows can meet in a "home away from home" setting to engage in various career development workshops, scholarly, and community-building events.
+The GC Assistant and Associate Deans and other staff will serve as mentors.
+The mentoring network includes alumni recipients of the DFI and Lincoln Fellowships.

 Activities and Services

-- Peer Mentoring - Based on a matched-pairs design whereby junior graduate students are assigned to advanced graduate mentors.
-In addition, alumni of DFI and UIC Lincoln fellowships with and without PhD’s will serve as mentors to expand the mentoring network.
+- Peer Mentoring - Junior graduate students are encouraged to connect with advanced graduate mentors.
+Alumni of DFI and UIC Lincoln Fellowships also serve as mentors to fellows.